openstack-archive/openstack-chef-repo/README.md

 ## TODOs

+- Support for multi node test
+- Support for floating IPs
 - Better instructions for multi-node network setup
-- Better support for aio_neutron and multi-node tests
-- Support for floating IPs
 - Split out the `multi-neutron-network-node` cluster also so the network node is it's own machine
-- Support for swift multi node test
 - Easier debugging.
 Maybe a script to pull the logs from the controller.

 # License #